merlos/ask-me/README.md

 * A more advanced version using [Dagster](https://dagster.io) and [LangChain](https://github.com/hwchase17/langchain) https://dagster.io/blog/chatgpt-langchain
 * A version using [LangChain](https://github.com/hwchase17/langchain) and a Notion DB https://github.com/hwchase17/notion-qa

 * For improving a large corpus embedding search performance https://platform.openai.com/docs/guides/embeddings/how-can-i-retrieve-k-nearest-embedding-vectors-quickly

 ## Attributions

+* The work done by [Gobierto in their questions and answers](https://www.gobierto.es/blog/gobierto-preguntas-valoracion-de-las-primeras-respuestas-generadas) was the source of inspiration.
 * User interface is based on this CodePen of Shajad Hasemian https://codepen.io/sajadhsm/pen/odaBdd (Copyright (c) 2023 by Sajad Hashemian - MIT License)

 ## LICENSE MIT